 In 2008 I decided to leave teaching full-time for substituting in order to put a lot more effort towards writing and a little more towards cleaning.

 So here I am years later finally realizing what my grandfather knew all along.
-I’m an author.
+I’m a writer.

 I love hearing from you!
 You can leave a comment on the blog or Facebook and let me know you stopped by.
 Thank you.